Travis Unified School District

 Travis Unified School District is a Unified School District located in Fairfield.
-It serves students from Fairfield, Vacaville and Travis A.F.B. in a total of 9 schools throughout its district.
-These schools include 1 high school, 1 alternative high school, 1 middle school, 2 alternative middle schools and 5 elementary schools.
+It serves students from Fairfield, Vacaville and Travis A.F.B. in a total of 8 schools throughout its district.
+These schools include 1 high school, 1 alternative high school, 1 middle school, and 5 elementary schools.
 The elementary schools are Scandia Elementary School, Travis Elementary School, Center Elementary School, Cambridge Elementary School, and Foxboro Elementary School.
-The middle schools include 2 alternative schools in Travis Independent Study School and Travis Community Day School as well as a public middle school in Golden West Middle School.
 The high schools include 1 alternative high school in Travis Education Center (TEC) and 1 public high school in Vanden High School.

 School information

 The following is information on which schools serve which areas of students: